Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: The UniV Dataset

 \section{The UniV Dataset}

 Given the lack of a video-based drone geo-localization benchmark, we collect a new dataset dubbed \emph{UniV} involving the video modality.
-We follow the building information and the protocol of the existing University-1652 dataset~\cite{zheng_1652_mm20}.
-The UniV dataset encompasses 1,652 buildings in 72 universities from three platforms, \ie, ground, satellite, and drone cameras.
-In particular, {the UniV dataset contains 16 ground-view images and 1 satellite-view image for each building} and the training set of UniV dataset contains 701 buildings, while the test set in the UniV dataset includes other 951 buildings.
-There are no overlapping buildings between the training and test sets.
+We follow the location information and the protocol of the existing University-1652 dataset~\cite{zheng_1652_mm20}.
+The UniV dataset encompasses 1,652 {locations} in 72 universities from three platforms, \ie, ground, satellite, and drone cameras.
+In particular, {the UniV dataset contains 16 ground-view images and 1 satellite-view image for each location} and the training set of UniV dataset contains 701 {locations}, while the test set in the UniV dataset includes other 951 {locations}.
+There are no overlapping locations between the training and test sets.
 The proposed UniV dataset is different from the image-based University-1652 and other datasets in two primary aspects, \ie, modality and elevation-angle expansions (see ~\reftab{tab:dataset}).

-\textbf{Modality Expansion.} Existing datasets~\cite{workman_cvusa_iccv15,vo_dataset_eccv16,liu_cvact_cvpr19,zhu_vigor_cvpr21} collect data from two platforms, \eg, satellite and ground cameras.
-Although some datasets~\cite{zheng_1652_mm20,lin_dataset_cvpr15,tian_dataset_cvpr17} include drone or aerial views, they still collect data in the image format.
-We adopt similar operations as the University-1652 dataset but collect drone-view data in video format.
-Specifically, we leverage the 3D {engine of} google earth~\cite{mutanga_google_earth_rs19} to simulate the movement of a drone-view camera in the real world.
-To collect video data containing both scale and viewing-point variations, we leverage the dynamic viewpoints within the 3D {engine} and set the moving viewpoints along a spiral curve for moving around the target building three circles, closely approximating real-world drone flights.
-Video data are collected in 30 frames per second.
+\textbf{Modality Expansion.} Existing datasets~\cite{workman_cvusa_iccv15,vo_dataset_eccv16,liu_cvact_cvpr19,zhu_vigor_cvpr21} collect data from two platforms, \eg, satellite and ground.
+Although some datasets~\cite{zheng_1652_mm20,tian_dataset_cvpr17,zhu_sues_tcsvt23} include drone views, collected data is still in an image format.
+We adopt similar operations as the University-1652 but collect drone-view data in a video format.
+Specifically, we leverage the 3D {engine of} google earth~\cite{mutanga_google_earth_rs19} to simulate the real-world movement of a drone equipped with a camera.
+To collect video data containing various scales and viewpoints, we leverage the dynamic viewpoints within the 3D {engine} and set the moving viewpoints along a spiral curve for moving around the target location in three circles, closely approximating real-world drone flights.
+All videos are collected in 30 frame rate.
 Considering the video redundancy, in practice, we subsample videos along the temporal dimension, resulting in frame rates of 2, 5, and 10 for further processing.